OlegWock/surek/README.md

 # Surek

-Surek is an utility built on top of Docker Compose to make managing self-hosted services easier.
+Surek is a utility built on top of Docker Compose to make managing self-hosted services easier.

-It manages Caddy reverse proxy for your containers, can backup Docker volumes, and comes with Portainer and Netdata to easily manage and monitor your server.
+It manages Caddy reverse proxy for your containers, can back up Docker volumes, and comes with Portainer and Netdata to easily manage and monitor your server.

 ## Install

 Surek requires that you have Docker and Node.js (tested with v22) installed.
 It also assumes you have a domain pointed to your server.

 Run this command to install Surek.
-If your docker installation requires using `sudo`, install Surek with `sudo` too.
+If your Docker installation requires using `sudo`, install Surek with `sudo` too.

 ```
 npm install -g surek